blender/blender/doc/python_api/rst/info_gotcha.rst

 the choice mostly depends on whether the target format supports ngons or not.

 - Polygons are the most direct & efficient way to export providing they convert into the output format easily enough.
-- Tessfaces work well for exporting to formats which dont support ngons, in fact this is the only place where their use is encouraged.
+- Tessfaces work well for exporting to formats which don't support ngons, in fact this is the only place where their use is encouraged.
 - BMesh-Faces can work for exporting too but may not be necessary if polygons can be used since using bmesh gives some overhead because its not the native storage format in object mode.